patchstack/academy/src/content/docs/wordpress/Securing Code/index.md

     - rafiem
 ---

-## Introduction

-This article covers various ways to securing a code in a WordPress environment to prevent possible vulnerabilites.
+In the [Vulnerabilities](wordpress/vulnerabilities/) section you already learned about different types of vulnerabilities.
+Here you'll discover ways to secure code to prevent possible vulnerabilities.

-The content will be divided by each possible vulnerability type and will have a content of possible ways of securing the code from each cases of the vulnerability type.
+The content will be divided by each possible vulnerability type and will explain ways of securing the code from each of them.